geekofalltrades/ClutterBuster/ClutterBuster_readme.txt

 ----------------
 Thanks to Nexus Mods and to all contributors to the Creation Kit wiki and forums.

+Credit to perseid9, author of Realistic Needs and Diseases.
+I poked around in RN&D's source code to figure out how to create hotkeys that act on highlighted inventory items.

-And a very special thanks to the JContainers team for making Papyrus actually useable.
+And thanks to silvericed, author of JContainers, for making Papyrus actually useable.

 CONTACT